Three in 10 people are overestimating their future state pension payments, some by as much as £50,000 over the course of retirement,Which? has found.

 Despite first being announced in the 2016 Budget, the launch of a prototype dashboard has been pushed back to 2023 - four years after the initial deadline for the scheme.

-Which? is calling on the government, regulator and industry to ensure the dashboard is delivered as a matter of urgency for consumers, to help millions of people to keep track of their pensions more easily and understand them better.
+Which? is calling on the government, regulator and industry to ensure the dashboard is delivered as a matter of urgency for consumers, to help millions of people to more easily and understand them better.